jlam55555/c99-compiler/README.md

 Note that some of the test cases were fixed to make them more consistent.
 The output for numeric and character constants is also a little different but the content is the same.

+### Declaration Parser (Assignment 3)
+TODO:
+- Finish basic declaration handling
+- Finish basic insertion into the symbol table
+- Finish this writeup about the declaration parser
+- Implement error handling/warning
+- Typedef handling (kludges!)
+- Cleanup and better documentation: comments at the beginning of each file describing them